TRIPHASE CT ABDOMEN

 Illness Diagnosed with Triphase CT Abdomen

-• Adrenal gland adenomas or metastatic lesions.
+• Adrenal Gland Tumors: Such as adenomas or pheochromocytomas.

 Preparing for test